Old School

-But I digress.
-This isn't a piece about cosmetic safety.
+Don't worry.
+I don't mean "old school" as in waxing nostalgic about the days of bullet bras and talcum powder; this isn't a piece about foundation garments or cosmetic safety.
 In fact, it's quite the opposite of that.
 (But since it came up, go ahead and rely on the Environmental Working Group's database/website for all your cosmetic safety needs.)
 No, this piece is a keepin' it real love letter to the cosmetics in my collection that are old.
 Like, really old.
-So much of what we see and read on social media is about influencers marketing the next best thing.
-And don't get me wrong, I love trying new things, but inevitably, I seem to find myself ending up reaching for my bottom of the makeup bag, where trusty old staple products live.
+My favorite old beauty products from the back of the drawer.

-I imagine cosmetic years are at least as exponentially ageing as dog years, and I'm quite certain that at this point I have more than one makeup years centenarian in my makeup collection.
+I imagine cosmetic years are at least as exponentially ageing as dog years, and I'm quite certain that at this point I have more than one centenarian eyeshadow palette in my makeup collection.
 But isn't that the mark of a real holy grail product?
 From where I'm sitting, there is a lot of value in a product that you are willing to pick the lint out of repeatedly so that you can keep right on using it until you can see your reflection in the empty tin.
 With that in mind, here I present to you a couple of my trusty old standbys.
 Hopefully lint free, but probably not.

 Bobbi Brown Bronzer in Telluride (Matte)